computingfor/computingfor.github.io/src/content/project4.md

 <div class="problem">
 **Problem 5.** Create an interesting augmented chat bot.
 Your bot should be able to do something that cannot be done as well with a good unaugmented model.

-To submit this problem, you can either *demo* your bot in class on May 2 and submit a link to your bot, or you can provide a written dscription of your bot and how you built it.
+To submit this problem, you can either *demo* your bot in class on Tuesday, 30 April and submit a link to your bot, or you can provide a written dscription of your bot and how you built it.
 </div>